 - (i) includes special conditions that were not part of the application as finally submitted; or - (ii) grants a maximum amount of groundwater production that is less than the amount requested in the application.
 [Amended July 12, 2016] - 4.
-Designation of Parties: Parties to a hearing will be designated on the first day of hearing and at such other times as the hearing examiner determines.
-The District and any person specifically named in a matter are automatically designated parties.
-Persons other than the automatic parties must, in order to be admitted as a party, appear at the proceeding in person or by representative establish affected person status and seek to be designated.
-After parties are designated, no other person may be admitted as a party unless, in the judgment of the hearing examiner, for good cause and the hearing will not be unreasonably delayed.
+Designation of Parties: Parties to a hearing will be designated on the first day of hearing and at such other times as the Presiding Officer determines.
+The District and the applicant or any person specifically named in a matter are automatically designated parties.
+Persons other than the automatic parties must, in order to be admitted as a party, appear at the proceeding in person or by representative to establish affected person status and seek to be designated.
+After parties are designated, no other person may be admitted as a party unless, in the judgment of the Presiding Officer, for good cause and that the hearing will not be unreasonably delayed.

 [Amended June 12, 2012] [Amended May 12, 2020] - 5.
-Rights of Designated Parties: Subject to the direction and orders of the hearing examiner, designated parties have the right to conduct discovery, present a direct case, cross-examine witnesses, make oral and written arguments, obtain copies of all documents filed in the proceeding, receive copies of all notices issued by the District concerning the proceeding, and otherwise fully participate in the proceeding.
+Rights of Designated Parties: Subject to the direction and orders of the Presiding Officer, designated parties have the right to conduct discovery, present a direct case, cross-examine witnesses, make oral and written arguments, obtain copies of all documents filed in the proceeding, receive copies of all notices issued by the District concerning the proceeding, and otherwise fully participate in the proceeding.
 [Amended June 12, 2012] - 6.
-Persons Not Designated Parties: At the discretion of the hearing examiner, affected persons not designated as parties to a proceeding may submit comments or statements, orally or in writing.
-Comments or statements submitted by non-parties may be included in the record, but may not be considered by the hearing examiner as evidence.
+Persons Not Designated Parties: At the discretion of the Presiding Officer, affected persons not designated as parties to a proceeding may submit comments or statements, orally or in writing.
+Comments or statements submitted by non-parties may be included in the record, but may not be considered by the Presiding Officer, as evidence.
 [Amended June 12, 2012] - 7.
 Furnishing Copies of Pleadings: After parties have been designated, a copy of every pleading, request, motion, or reply filed in the proceeding must be provided by the party filing the instrument to every other party or the party's representative.
 A certification of this fact must accompany the original instrument when filed with the District.
 Failure to provide copies may be grounds for withholding consideration of the pleading or the matters set forth therein. - 8.
 Interpreters for Deaf Parties and Witnesses: If a party or subpoenaed witness in a contested case is deaf, if not waived in writing, the District must provide an interpreter whose qualifications are approved by the State Commission for the Deaf and Hearing Impaired to interpret the proceedings for that person.
-"Deaf person" means a person who has a hearing impairment, whether or not the person also has a speech impairment, which inhibits the person's comprehension of the proceedings or communication with others. - 9.
-Agreements to be in Writing: No agreement between parties or their representatives affecting any pending matter will be considered by the hearing examiner unless it is in writing, dated, signed, and filed as part of the record, or unless it is announced at the hearing and read into the record of the hearing. - 10.
-Discovery: Discovery will be conducted upon such terms and conditions, and at such times and places, as directed by the hearing examiner.
-Unless specifically modified by these rules or by order of the hearing examiner, discovery will be governed by, and subject to the limitations set forth in, the Texas Rules of Civil Procedure.
-In addition to the forms of discovery authorized under the Texas Rules of Civil Procedure, the parties may exchange informal requests for information, either by agreement or by order of the hearing examiner.
+"Deaf person" means a person who has a hearing impairment, whether or not the person also has a speech impairment, which inhibits the person's comprehension of the proceedings or communication with others. - Agreements to be in Writing: No agreement between parties or their representatives affecting any pending matter will be considered by the Presiding Officer unless it is in writing, dated, signed, and filed as part of the record, or unless it is announced at the hearing and read into the record of the hearing. - 10.
+Discovery: Discovery will be conducted upon such terms and conditions, and at such times and places, as directed by the Presiding Officer.
+Unless specifically modified by these rules or by order of the Presiding Officer, discovery will be governed by, and subject to the limitations set forth in, the Texas Rules of Civil Procedure.
+In addition to the forms of discovery authorized under the Texas Rules of Civil Procedure, the parties may exchange informal requests for information, either by agreement or by order of the Presiding Officer, a. suspend processing of the application for a permit if the applicant is the offending party; Deleted: hearing examiner